 Service provided Community wellbeing outcomes Who benefits / creates need?
-Funding (operating and capital expenditure) This activity maintains and manages the Hokitika Live and play Private Benefit: Rates: Memorial Swimming Pool and maintains the Ross Swimming Pool.
-Embracing our culture Resilient infrastructure Users of the swimming pool accrue benefit from this activity.
-Targeted Rates 100% Community-wide Benefit: The whole community benefits from the provision of swimming pools in the district.
+Funding (operating and capital expenditure) This activity maintains and manages the Hokitika Memorial Swimming Pool and maintains the Ross Swimming Pool.
+Live and play Embracing our culture Resilient infrastructure Private Benefit: Users of the swimming pool accrue benefit from this activity.
+Rates: Targeted Rates 100% Community-wide Benefit: The whole community benefits from the provision of swimming pools in the district.